udaan-iitt/editions/2022_Sept/Sneha M S.md

 thumbnail: " "
 authors: "Sneha M S"
 starred: "False"
-alt: "Summer Internship at Tandon School of Engineering, NYU"
+alt: "Summer Research Program at Tandon School of Engineering, NYU"
 ---
-# Summer Internship at Tandon School of Engineering, NYU
+# Summer Research Program at Tandon School of Engineering, NYU

 #### Sneha M S

+*Sneha shares her summer research experience at the Tandon School of Engineering, NYU.
+She describes her work with Additive Manufacturing and the potential integration of Cyber Security into this new promising field of Industry 4.0.*

 *“You need to experience and experiment with different things to discover what brings you joy!!”*